-- 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?
+- 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
 We have a low incidence of gang related activity in Queen Anne's County.
-I would say overall that gang activity has decreased over the past few years. - 9.
+Overall gang activity has decreased over the past few years. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
 NA